balintkissdev/3d-renderer-cpp/README.md

-This project is a demonstration of my expertise to write cross-platform 3D graphical applications in C++ that run on both desktop (Windows, Linux) and on the web with WebAssembly.
+This project is a demonstration of my expertise to write cross-platform 3D graphical applications in C++ that run on both desktop (Windows, Linux) and on the web with WebAssembly, capable of choosing between different rendering API backends.
 I use this project as a sandbox to prototype graphics programming techniques and plan to use it as reference when doing native game engine development at home.

 The project showcases confident usage of the following technologies:

-- C++
-- 3D graphics programming with OpenGL 4.6, OpenGL 3.3, WebGL2 (based on OpenGL ES 3.0)
+- 3D graphics programming with Direct3D 12, OpenGL 4.6, WebGL2 (based on OpenGL ES 3.0)
 - Native Windows application development using Win32 API for window management and OpenGL context creation
 - Advanced CMake practices (modern CMake targets, FetchContent, CPack)
 - Immediate mode overlay GUI using Dear ImGui (as opposed to retained mode GUI frameworks like Qt)